-- 4 ounces 70% Cacao Dark Chocolate, chopped and melted
+- 4 oz 70% Cacao Dark Chocolate (chopped and melted)

 homemade all butter pie crust - part 1

-- In a large mixing bowl and using a pastry blender (or two forks), mix together the flour, salt, and cold cubed butter until you have small pea-size pieces.
+- In a large mixing bowl and using a pastry blender (or two forks), mix together the all-purpose flour, salt, and cold cubed butter until you have small pea-size pieces.
 A few larger pea-size pieces are fine too!2 cups All-Purpose Flour, 1 teaspoon Salt, 1 cup Unsalted Butter

 - Add in 1 tablespoon of the ice cold water, then (using a spatula or with your hands) work it into the pie dough mixture.
 Continue to add the ice cold water, 1 tablespoon at a time, until the pie dough forms and it is no longer crumbly.
 If there are any crumbly bits, just add the teeny tiniest bit of cold water so they blend in with the rest of the dough.4-6 tablespoon Ice Cold Water

 - After forming the ball of pie dough, place it on a lightly-floured, clean surface and divide it in half using a pastry cutter.
-Pat each half into a 1″- 1 ½″ thick rectangular shape, then double wrap it tightly in plastic wrap and place them in the coldest part of your refrigerator (usually the back) for a minimum of 1 hour.
+Pat each half into a 1 inch- 1 ½ inch thick rectangular shape, then double wrap it tightly in plastic wrap and place them in the coldest part of your refrigerator (usually the back) for a minimum of 1 hour.

 chocolate cherry bourbon pie filling

 - In a large pot, stir together the cans of red tart cherries (do not drain), additional ½ cup water, bourbon, granulated sugar, cornstarch, salt, almond extract, and vanilla extract and bring to a boil.29 oz Red Tart Cherries in Water + ½ can of water, ½ cup Bourbon, 1 cup Granulated Sugar, 3 tablespoon Cornstarch, ⅛ teaspoon Salt, ¼ teaspoon Almond Extract, ¼ teaspoon Vanilla Extract

-- Reduce heat to a simmer and continously stir the pie filling until it's thickened.
+- Reduce heat to a simmer and continuously stir the pie filling until it's thickened.

 - Remove the pie filling from the heat and carefully spoon it into a large bowl or jelly roll pan to cool almost completely.